kubernetes/website/content/en/docs/reference/setup-tools/kubeadm/kubeadm-join.md

 ### The join workflow {#join-workflow}

-`kubeadm join` bootstraps a Kubernetes worker or a control-plane node and adds it to the cluster.
+`kubeadm join` bootstraps a Kubernetes worker node or a control-plane node and adds it to the cluster.
 This action consists of the following steps for worker nodes:

 1. kubeadm downloads necessary cluster information from the API server.